The Ultimate Dog-Friendly Guide to Houston

 @damicoscafeopens in new tab

-For a change of pace, head over to D’Amico’s in Rice Village (AKA Houston’s Little Italy).
+For a change of pace, head over to D’Amico’sopens in new tab in Rice Village (aka Houston’s Little Italy).
 Specializing in Sicilian cuisine, D’Amico’s serves lunch and dinner, featuring sandwiches, salads, wood-fired pizzas, and homemade pastas.
 Pups are permitted to join on the patio.

 Giacomo’s Cibo e Vino

-3215 Westheimer Road
+3215 Westheimer Rd.

 @giacomoshoustonopens in new tab